Dr. Kathleen Hanson

 Certified Veterinary Technician

 Colleen graduated from Wilmington High School as a valedictorian, and earned her bachelor's degree in biology at Tufts University.
 She has always had a passion and love for animals, which sparked her career in veterinary medicine.
-She currently has four cats (Twist, Remi, Olaf, and Angel), a ferret (Annie), a ferret, two parakeets, a hamster, and a Great Dane (Xander).
+She currently has one dog (Xander), four cats (Twist, Angel, Olaf, and Ghillie), two bunnies (Apple and Peach), and three parakeets (Joy, Faith, and Love).
 She has worked in the field for over twelve years, and has worked at both the Woburn Animal Hospital and the Veterinary Emergency and Specialty Center of New England.
 Colleen focuses on establishing a comfortable and calm environment for both the clients and the pets.
 Her professional interests include small animal dentistry and internal medicine.

 Carolyn grew up in Lexington and earned her BA from Regis College in Weston.
 After graduation, she obtained her paralegal certification, and worked for nearly two decades for various law firms around Boston.
+She made a career change, and is excited to be working with animals full-time.
 In her spare time, Carolyn volunteers for local greyhound placement organizations.
-She recently made a career change, and is excited to be working with animals full time.
 She and her husband John have adopted several former racing greyhounds; they currently have two named Rollie and Sheena.
 She has a passion for finding homes for retired racers and hound crosses.